apohllo/nlp/5-tagging.md

    1. What types of bigrams have been found?
    1. Which of the category-pairs indicate valuable multiword expressions?
 Do they have anything in common?
    1. Which signal: LLR score or syntactic category is more useful for determining genuine multiword expressions?
+   1. Can you describe a different use-case where the morphosyntactic category is useful for resolving a real-world problem?

 ## Hints